awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 + If you're using a cluster wide restricted [`PodSecurityPolicy`](pod-security-policy.md), make sure that the add\-on is granted sufficient permissions to be deployed\.
 For the permissions required by each add\-on Pod, see the [relevant add\-on manifest definition](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/deploy/kubernetes/base) on GitHub\.

 **Important**
-To use the snapshot functionality of the Amazon EBS CSI driver, you must install the external snapshotter before the installation of the add\-on\.
+To use the snapshot functionality of the Amazon EBS CSI driver, you must install the external snapshotter either before or after the installation of the add\-on\.
 The external snapshotter components must be installed in the following order:
 `[CustomResourceDefinition](https://github.com/kubernetes-csi/external-snapshotter/tree/master/client/config/crd)` \(CRD\) for `volumesnapshotclasses`, `volumesnapshots`, and `volumesnapshotcontents`
 [RBAC](https://github.com/kubernetes-csi/external-snapshotter/blob/master/deploy/kubernetes/snapshot-controller/rbac-snapshot-controller.yaml) \(`ClusterRole`, `ClusterRoleBinding`, and so on\)
 [controller deployment](https://github.com/kubernetes-csi/external-snapshotter/blob/master/deploy/kubernetes/snapshot-controller/setup-snapshot-controller.yaml)